spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 5. Select the infrastructure provider and continue.

 6. Go ahead and select the desired operating system, Kubernetes distribution, container network interface (CNI), and container storage interface (CSI).
-Click on **Next Layer** after each selection until you get to the end and you are presented with the **Confirm** button.
-Confirm your changes to continue.
+Click on **Next Layer** after each selection.
+When you have completed selecting core infrastructure for the profile, click **Confirm**.

-7. In the following screen, select **Add New Pack**.
+7. In the next screen that displays, select **Add New Pack**.

 8. Use the following information to add the NGINX ingress controller pack.